Soundmatters/AudioPreservationReformattingStationAndWorkflow/SettingsQA.md

-# Deck Settings and Quality Assurance Check
+# Device Settings and Quality Assurance Checks

 The following is a review of the major settings for each device in the workstation.
 It covers two types of settings: 1) Default, which are permanent and do not require adjustment, and 2) Alligned, which are adjusted to accomodate the recording charecteristics of each object being reformatted.